BIANCOLIEVITO

 How to freeze Sourdough Starter

-Suppose you also recognize yourself in this scenario and need to put your Sourdough Starter on hold.
+Suppose you also recognize yourself in this scenario and must put your Sourdough Starter on hold.
 In that case, you can choose refrigerated storage, which is suitable for storing the Sourdough Starter for 1 to 4 weeks, or for a more extended period (1 to 12 months), the option of Freezing the Sourdough Starter and storing it in the freezer turns out to be the only viable way.
 This type of storage slows down the yeast’s vital functions and allows it to hibernate naturally while remaining alive.
-Nature has provided yeast with natural “cryo-protective” substances such as Trehalose that help the yeast cell to live in such environmental conditions… So, have no fear; your yeast will survive!
+Nature has provided yeast with natural “cryo-protective” substances such as Trehalose that help the yeast cell live in such environmental conditions.
+So, have no fear; your yeast will survive!

 Preparing the Sourdough for storage in the freezer is a relatively simple operation and consists of refreshing the starter after the bath with the following proportions: